adamcohenhillel/ADeus/docs/setup/setup_app.md

 ---
-title: Setting up the mobile / web app
+title: Web / Mobile app
 description: add description
 layout: default
+parent: Setup
 ---

 Now that you have a Supabase instance that is up and running, you can technically start chatting with your assistant, it just won't have any personal data it.